Community Joint Ventures

 'Gu h-àrd is gu h-ìosal - Above and Below: Foraging and Heritage Tours - Tayvallich Estate

-For more details on each of these ventures, please read our CJV announcement blog and our progress report.
+For more details on each of these ventures, please read our CJV announcement blog, progress report and final report.

 CJV Business Modelling

-Currently, there is no accepted blueprint for joint ventures between a for-profit company, such as HRL, and local communities working together on nature restoration.
-The project, therefore, includes funding for an interdisciplinary team working in rewilding, community engagement and business development, with resources for support from professional consultancies.
+There was no accepted blueprint for joint ventures between a for-profit company, such as HRL, and local communities working together on nature restoration.
+The project, therefore, includesd funding for an interdisciplinary team working in rewilding, community engagement and business development, with resources for support from professional consultancies.

 The key deliverables of this project are robust business models for up to 5 CJVs.
 This means that each community joint venture will receive professional business development support in the following areas: